threefoldtech/info_grid/src/documentation/faq/faq.md

 ### How does the Telegram Status Bot get information from my 3Node?
-My 3Node is online on the ThreeFold Explorer, but offline on the Telegram Status Bot, is this normal?
+My 3Node is online on the ThreeFold Node Finder, but offline on the Telegram Status Bot, is this normal?

 The status bot communicates directly by sending pings to the nodes over Yggdrasil every five minutes.
 Therefore, it will report on temporary network interruptions that might not affect your total uptime calculation as used for minting.

-### I noticed that when I reboot my 3Node, the uptime counter on the ThreeFold Explorer goes back to zero.
+### I noticed that when I reboot my 3Node, the uptime counter on the ThreeFold Node Finder goes back to zero.
 Does it mean I lose uptime and the uptime start over again when I reboot the 3Node?

 No. The only uptime you lose is the time your 3Node was offline from the ThreeFold Grid.
 This ThreeFold Grid still has the data of your total uptime of the month.
-The Explorer only shows this statistics as: "*This node has been up non-stop without being rebooted for now* [insert time]".
+The Node Finder only shows this statistics as: "*This node has been up non-stop without being rebooted for now* [insert time]".
 If you maintain a total uptime above the minimum uptime, you're fine.

 *For now the farming rewards are proportional to the total uptime.

 ### One of my nodes is showing the wrong location.
 Any problem with that?
-The ThreeFold Explorer is showing your ISP location.
+The ThreeFold Node Finder is showing your ISP location.
 This is perfectly normal.

 ## Memory